pidster/docs.docker.com/README.md

     The above are example values of course.
 You'll need to use valid values to publish.

-    Alternativly, you can set the values in a `aws.env` file next to the Makefile in `docs.docker.com`.
+    Alternativly, you can set the values in a `aws.env` file beside the Makefile in `docs.docker.com`.
+    The Makefile will altomatically include any values that are set in this file.
     The environment variables you can set include:

         AWS_USER=sven